Poll: How do you think? Vote Now!

 Countries Visited: Scotland, Argentina, Chile, France, England, Japan, Russia, Holland

-Dislikes: The F-Bomb (college has made me revise this, but I still avoid it personally), Over the top PDA (ewwy), telephones (hate the little monsters), wet paper, dirty dishes, sticky, people trying to compete with me in areas where there can't be a competition, black and white, people messing with my little brother, power trips, minimizing others achievements because you can't do what they did, Mexican and Italian food, communism (sorry to offend, but the facts show that once a country goes communist, people start dying in mass), nihilism, and CAS.
+Dislikes: The F-Bomb (college has made me revise this, but I still avoid it personally), Over the top PDA (ewwy), telephones (hate the little monsters), wet paper, dirty dishes, sticky, people trying to compete with me in areas where there can't be a competition, black and white, people messing with my little brother, power trips, minimizing others achievements because you can't do what they did, and spicy food (I have a delicate mouth).

 On Art: Art, as I see it, is a means of communicating an emotion and/or beauty.
 All art should evoke catharsis and immortalize what is important, the ephemeral.
 Art is subjective, so what is artistic to one may not be artistic to all.